Painting pumpkins for Halloween is a great no carve option for kids. Here are some of our favorite pumpkin painting ideas for your family!

-The paint we used is activity paint from Discount School Supply.
-We’ve used tempera paintfor painting pumpkins in the past and it works fine, but does tend to crack and peel a bit after it dries.
-I chose the activity paint this time because it adheres to most surfaces without any cracking (it’s also great for spin art!).
+The paint Jean liked to use for projects like this is activity paint from Discount School Supply, as it adheres to most surfaces without any cracking.
+We’ve used tempera paint* for painting pumpkins in the past and it works fine, but does tend to crack and peel a bit after it dries.
 BioColor paint would work great, too.

 *If you have tempera paint though, go ahead and use it!
 Try mixing in a few drops of liquid dish soap to the tempera paint first to help it stick to the smooth surface.

 Have you tried painting pumpkins with kids yet?